camjackson/souvlaki/README.md

 ## Usage with TypeScript

 The above examples can be enhanced with TypeScript to ensure that you pass the correct number and types of arguments to your helpers.
+The types of the helper parameters will be inferred from the types that you declare on your wrapper function's parameters.

 See the examples below in the API reference for how to do this.

 ## API Reference

 ### `createHelper(wrapperFn) => Helper`

+Creates a helper function that can be used to apply the supplied wrapper.

 **Parameters**: